Special Educational Needs & Disabilities

 When moving classes in school:

-Information such as your child’s Inclusion Passport, will be passed on to the new class teacher IN ADVANCE and you will be invited to attend a ‘Learning Conversation’ with your child’s new class teacher, Covid 19 allowing, to talk with your child about their educational needs for the year ahead.
+Information such as your child’s Inclusion Passport, will be passed on to the new class teacher IN ADVANCE and you will be invited to attend a ‘Learning Conversation’ with your child’s new class teacher, to talk about their educational needs for the year ahead.

 In Year 6: